UnivaCorporation/urb-uge/README.md

 Please see [Universal Resource Broker core](https://github.com/UnivaCorporation/urb-core) project for more architectual details.

+URB can be installed in [Tortuga](https://github.com/UnivaCorporation/tortuga) environment with [tortuga-kit-urb-uge](https://github.com/UnivaCorporation/tortuga-kit-urb-uge).

 The following steps need to be done to perform a project build: